[Note: This MS is available in larger font on our Brief Articles 2 page.]

 - Third, the Bible speaks no more of a two-phased resurrection than it does of a two-phased second coming.
 Jesus will raise the dead “at his coming” (1 Cor.
 15:22–23; 1 The.
 4:16).
 This resurrection will include both good and evil at the same hour (time) (John 5:28–29).

 - Fourth, the Bible mentions nothing of a seven-year “holding pattern” of the righteous with Jesus in the clouds.
 Again, the very verse the Rapture advocates try to claim (1 The.
 4:16) refutes their doctrine.
 The righteous will not go to be with the Lord seven years, but to “ever be with the Lord” (emph.
 DM).
-This passage speaks of our going to Heaven for eternity, not floating in the clouds for seven years (cf. 1 Cor.
-15:22– 24).
+This passage speaks of the saved ones entering Heaven for eternity, not floating in the clouds for seven years (cf. 1 Cor.
+15:22–24).

-- Fifth, the Bible says nothing of an earthly kingdom of Christ (John 18:36).
+- Fifth, the Bible says nothing of an earthly kingdom of Christ; rather the opposite (John 18:36).

 - Sixth, the Bible does not contain either the word Rapture or the concept of that theological scheme.